• Skip to main content

 In contrast, a self-adjusting headlamp dipper appears to be rather useful, which enables the headlamps to gradually adjust the lamp intensity, depending on the brightness of the lamp of the opposite vehicle, and also the lights from the street lamps and other sources.

 This concept utilizes a PWM controlled MOSFET circuit instead of relay switching.
-Let's learn the working in details.
+I have explained the working in details.

 How the Circuit Works